cwcyau/group-information/README.md

 The group generally has access to extensive financial resources and individual members may have access to exclusive funds for equipment and other research expenses.

 ## Ways of working

+### Meetings

+For members where I am primary supervisor or line manager, the meeting frequently is typically once per week.
+Frequency will be adapted based on status and progress of research accordingly so meetings for senior students and postdocs, who are more independent, maybe reduced to once every two weeks.
+For co-supervised members, meeting frequency will be made consummate with my general contribution to your supervision.

 ### Documentation